 Building Breakthroughs

 In the early days, we debated whether to call it Twttr or Voicemail 2.0.
-Luckily, we got to buy a vowel.
-Trillions of tweets later, Twitter has changed the rules in media, politics, culture, and technology.
+Turns out, if you build something that people love, the name might not matter.
+Trillions of posts later, the radical idea to limit users to 140 characters or less has changed the rules in media, politics, culture, and technology.

 We started a movement that put seed investing on the map and made it a permanent part of venture funding.
 Back then we had skeptics of our own, so we know what it’s like to have doubters.
 But we also know what it’s like to turn them into believers.